 How InSight’s Client-First Advisory Turns Numbers Into Partnerships (and Profit)

 A chilly Monday, two impersonal advisors, and a woman named Sarah Whitman set the scene for InSight’s Client-First revolution.
-The esoteric?
-Fiduciary duty, clear fee-only models, and transmission so personal, your barista would be jealous.
+The secret?
+Fiduciary duty, transparent fee-only models, and communication so personal, your barista would be jealous.
 As compliance tightens and investor trust wobbles, this approach transforms weary clients into loyal advocates—delivering satisfaction jumps from 68% to 92% and AUM growth from 4.5% to 9.2%.
 Ready to -proof your practice?

-What makes the Client-First advisory approach different from long-established and accepted models?
+What makes the Client-First advisory approach different from traditional models?

-Client-First flips the script by prioritizing clients’ interests—legally and culturally—through fiduciary duty, clear fees, and continuing, important involvement.
+Client-First flips the script by prioritizing clients’ interests—legally and culturally—through fiduciary duty, transparent fees, and ongoing, meaningful engagement.
 As Sarah Whitman put it after switching to InSight:

 “They actually asked what I wanted.
 Suddenly, I mattered.”